Menu

 • No upcoming events

-CAMILLE DUANNO
+CAMILLE DAUNNO

-Camille Duanno has taught Art to High School, Graduate, and private students for over 45 years.
+Camille has taught Art to High School, Graduate, and private students for over 45 years.
 She worked in New York City in Textile Design and has worked for several designers and fabric companies to include, Schumacher, Waverly, Donna Karan, Carole Little, Randolph Duke and more.
 She studied Art in Italy and New York and worked in design studio for 10 years in New York City.
 She studied privately in workshops and design centers throughout her career learning fiber arts, silk painting, Shibori and others.
 She started her career as a Fashion Illustrator back in the 1970s but when that industry was using photography she went into Textiles.
 Now retired, Camille teaches private classes in her home studio in Weaverville and classes at Local Cloth and Purple Crayon in Asheville.

 UPCOMING WORKSHOPS